 A company often repurchases its shares from the market.
 The shares that a company buys back come under the shareholders’ equity section.
 Companies list these shares as treasury stock, and they reduce the balance of shareholders’ equity.

 If a company reissues these shares above their repurchase price, then the profit is credited to a new account – “paid-in capital from treasury stock.”
-In case, the reissue is at a loss.
+In case the reissue is at a loss.
 Then it reduces the retained earnings amount.
-If the reissue at the repurchase price, then there is no profit or loss, instead of the transaction just raises the shareholders’ equity to the pre-buyback level.
+If the reissue is at the repurchase price, then there is no profit or loss.
+Instead, the transaction just raises the shareholders’ equity to the pre-buyback level.

 Issue of Shares

-At any time, a company may decide to issues new shares if it needs funds to buy assets, pursue expansion activities or any other purposes.
+At any time, a company may decide to issue new shares if it needs funds to buy assets, pursue expansion activities, or any other purpose.
 Any new stock that a company issue raises the amount of paid-in capital.